Pediatric anorectal malformation (imperforate anus or ARM)

-Anorectal malformations (imperforate anus) are birth defects that result in abnormal development of the anus and rectum.
+Anorectal malformations (imperforate anus or ARM) are birth defects that result in abnormal development of the anus and rectum.
 In these defects, the anus can be absent, narrowed and/or abnormally connected to the urinary tract.

 Dallas